DogepartyXDP/dogewallet-desktop/README.md

-FreeWallet - Desktop Wallet
+DogeWallet - Desktop Wallet
 ---
-FreeWallet is a free wallet which supports Bitcoin and Counterparty.
+DogeWallet is a free wallet which supports Dogecoin and Dogeparty.

 Build Notes
 ---